rmorshea/talks/idom/what-is-idom/README.md

 because

-puts nearly all the same capabilities of the React framework into the hands of Python developers
+puts nearly all the same capabilities of the React into the hands of Python developers

+which, mind you, React is a JS Framework and having near parity with features of a JS Framework is pretty unheard of

 SCROLL DOWN!